 2. Cost Efficient for both Patients and Doctors

-Integration of Telemedicine in the Healthcare industry has reaped an army of benefits for both physicians and Patients alike.
-Physicians can keep an easy track of their patient’s appointments and prescriptions through efficient Patient Management Systems.
-Settings can be incorporated to offer flexible payment plans or advance payment to physician eliminating the chances of loss of revenue in case of no show.
-Besides it can enable hospital to take more appointments in that case.
+Integration of Telemedicine in the Healthcare industry has proved beneficial for both medical professionals and patients alike.
+Doctors can keep an easy track of their patient appointments and prescriptions through efficient Patient Management Systems.

 3. Significant Increase in Survival Rates

 Telemedicine can play a pivotal role in early detection of some major ailments.
 Physicians can monitor the changes in the body through the sharing of the patient’s reports.
-MRI’s, X rays and mammogram scan be sent digitally now and the timely doctor’s opinion is sought.
+MRI’s, X rays and mammogram scan be viewed digitally now using online DICOM viewers and timely doctor’s opinion can be sought.
 Prompt attention by doctors through Telemedicine can lead to the early detection of the disease thus helping to increase the survival rates.

 Telemedicine aims to fill the gaps due to the extreme shortage of physicians in the world.
 It can’t be argued that this virtual care technology has enhanced scope of healthcare to cater to needs of a range of patients with diverse needs.

 Telemedicine offers a real-time urgent care patient consultation.
 Telemedicine makes it convenient for patient to schedule a video call and at a flexible time.
 Doctors can now access patient’s medical history and conduct procedures through onsite Kiosks, Webcams, mobile telemedicine apps.